crate/crate/blackbox/docs/admin/user-management.rst

 ..
 WARNING::

-   When the :ref:`es_api_setting` is enabled, it is possible to read the users data via the Elasticsearch API.
+   When the :ref:`conf-node-es-api` is enabled, it is possible to read the users data via the Elasticsearch API.
 Therefore access to the users table is not restricted.